moritzebeling/wwworkshop/content/manual/3b-CSS.md

 ### Position
 With `position`, you can position an element relative to the viewport `fixed`, relative to the document `absolute` or relative to some parent that is positioned `relative`.
+This is extremly helpful when you want to position elements on top of each other.
 - [CSS-Tricks](https://css-tricks.com/almanac/properties/p/position/)
 - [Learn CSS Positioning](https://ishadeed.com/article/learn-css-positioning/) by Ahmad Shadeed